sherrylzy/SCAN/README.md

 # 6. Conclusion & Discussion

 To address the pervasive challenge of noisy data in real-world anomaly detection, we introduced SCAN, a selective contrastive learning framework.
 By employing the Mahalanobis distance with the highly robust geometric median, SCAN effectively identifies potential noise and progressively constructs a set of confident positive pairs.
 This allows it to learn discriminative latent representations within a contrastive learning framework, even when the training data is corrupted.
-Our extensive experiments have demonstrated the state-of-the-art (SOTA) performance of SCAN, benchmarking it against top-ranked AUC methods from both the DCASE 2022 and 2024 Task 2 challenges to ensure a fair and direct comparison.
+Our extensive experiments have demonstrated the state-of-the-art performance of SCAN, benchmarking it against top-ranked AUC methods from both the DCASE 2022 and 2024 Task 2 challenges to ensure a fair and direct comparison.

-While SCAN has demonstrated state-of-the-art performance, it represents a foundational step.
+While SCAN has demonstrated state-of-the-art performance under current settings, it represents a foundational step.
 We believe there are several exciting and critical directions for future research and development to make the framework more robust, scalable, and adaptable.
 We welcome discussion, ideas, and contributions in these areas.

 ### 6.1.
 Enhancing Scalability and Computational Efficiency